jp-quevedo/siibot/README.md

 Hey everyone!
 My name is Juan Pablo Quevedo and this is my final project for the React Native course in Coderhouse.

-This project works thanks to Node.js, NPM and Explo CLI.
+This project works thanks to Node.js, npm and Explo CLI.

 ## Inside SIIBot you will find: